mesosphere/dcos-commons/docs/pages/operations-guide.md

     - Any data in the task's persistent volumes survives the outage.
     - May be manually triggered by a `pods restart` command.
 - __Permanent__ recovery:
-    - Permanent recovery is triggered when the host machine fails permanently.
+    - Permanent recovery can be requested when the host machine fails permanently or when the host machine is scheduled for downtime.
     - Recovery involves discarding any persistent volumes that the task once had on the host machine.
     - Recovery only occurs in response to a manual `pods replace` command (or operators may build their own tooling to invoke the replace command).

-Triggering a permanent recovery is a destructive operation, as it discards any prior persistent volumes.
+Triggering a permanent recovery is a destructive operation, as it discards any prior persistent volumes for the task being recovered.
 This is desirable when the operator knows that the previous machine isn't coming back.
 For safety's sake, permanent recovery is currently not automatically triggered by the SDK itself.

 ## Persistent Volumes